Vieolo/Shiraz/README.md

 TODO:

-- Generate index files
-- Place the generated files in the right folders
 - Style the generated files
 - Add number of execution to the content files
 - Add support for a config file in the target project